BUSN 70: Contemporary Business Issues

 Nicole Kim also reflects on her Mike’s Bikes experience saying, “Mike’s Bikes is all about utilizing your accumulated knowledge from the quarter in lifelike decision-making for a firm.
 Don’t be afraid to make mistakes - this simulation is all about learning through trial and error and having fun with it!”

-In the fall of 2019, nine professors will be teaching BUSN 70.
+In the fall of 2020, nine professors taught BUSN 70.
 Find links to their bios below.

 |Bob Finnocchio||Tim Harris||Michael Holubar|